HobnobMancer/cazy_webscraper/docs/index.rst

        resolution of each structure to an existing local CAZyme database.
    * - ``get_gtdb_taxs``
      - Add GTDB taxonomic classifications for the genomes in an existing local CAZyme database.
+   * - ``extract_data``
+     - Write data held in an existing local CAZyme database out to CSV, JSON, FASTA or a BLAST database.

 ``download_cazy`` is the one subcommand that *builds* a local CAZyme database; every ``get_*`` subcommand adds data to a database that already exists.